How Azure Cloud Services Provide Business Agility

 93% of companies without a disaster recovery plan who suffer a major data disaster are out of business within one year

-Put simply, it’s extremely important for modern organization’s business agility for them to have a stable and secure cloud infrastructure.
+Put simply, it’s extremely important for a modern organization’s business agility to have a stable and secure cloud infrastructure setup.

 Azure cloud services provide opportunities for a strong disaster recovery and business continuity plan, with servers that provide 99.995% uptime—meaning an average of 24 minutes downtime per year—and quick recoveries of data should a breach take place.

-Using a service that provides these services is crucial for an SMB’s agility.
+Using a provider that provides these services is crucial for an SMB’s agility.